SiameseLab/quesadiya/README.md

 1. `cd quesadiya`
 1. open your python environment
 1. run `python setup.py develop`
-1. check installation by running `quesadiya`
+1. check installation by running `quesadiya` on your terminal

 # Commands